research

 Nomura, K., Rella, S., Merritt, H., Bird, D., Baltussen, M., & Falk, D. (2024).
 Tipping Points of Space Debris in Low Earth Orbit.
 International Journal of the Commons, 18(1), 17-31.
 DOI: 10.5334/ijc.1275.
 Link to PDF

-Koch, M.K, Merritt, H., McCormick, K., Inniss-Thompson, M., Mendle, J. (Submitted).
+Koch, M.K, Merritt, H., McCormick, K., Inniss-Thompson, M., Mendle, J. (2025).
 Are You There, God?
 It’s Me, Gender Stereotypes in Coming-of-Age Novels.
-Child Development.
+Journal of Research on Adolescence.
+Link to article

-Koch, M.K., Merritt, H., & Mendle, J. (In prep).
-Sanitized and sexualized: Puberty according to youth, ChatGPT, and television.
+Koch, M.K., Merritt, H., & Mendle, J. (In Review).
+Sanitized and sexualized: Text Comparison of Puberty in ChatGPT, Television, and Youth.
+Journal of Youth and Adolescence.